 SPORANOX® (itraconazole) Capsules should not be administered for the treatment of onychomycosis in patients with evidence of ventricular dysfunction such as congestive heart failure (CHF) or a history of CHF.
-(See CLINICAL PHARMACOLOGY: Special Populations, WARNINGS, PRECAUTIONS: DRUG INTERACTIONS-Calcium Channel Blockers, and ADVERSE REACTIONS: Post-marketing Experience.)
+(See BOXED WARNING, WARNINGS, PRECAUTIONS: DRUG INTERACTIONS-Calcium Channel Blockers, ADVERSE REACTIONS: Post-marketing Experience, and CLINICAL PHARMACOLOGY: Special Populations.)

-SPORANOX® (itraconazole capsules) should not be administered for the treatment of onychomycosis to pregnant patients or to women contemplating pregnancy.
+SPORANOX® should not be administered for the treatment of onychomycosis to pregnant patients or to women contemplating pregnancy.